copperspice/copperspice/README.md

 ### Presentations

-Our YouTube channel contains videos about modern C++, graphics, build systems, CopperSpice, DoxyPress, and other topics related to software development.
+Our YouTube channel contains videos about C++, graphics, build systems, CopperSpice, DoxyPress, and other topics related to software development.

 https://www.youtube.com/copperspice